5ikiwu/lywsd03mmc-ssd1306-touch-ui/README.md

 ## Photos

 The repository includes diagrams and an upstream reference photo of the stock LYWSD03MMC.
-Add build photos under [docs/photos](docs/photos) before publishing a final project showcase.

-Before committing photos, remove EXIF metadata and avoid showing serial numbers, MAC addresses, personal rooms, mail labels, or account information.

 ## Current Limitations